Ukraine urges residents to leave southern country over counterattack plans – News

-Ukraine’s Deputy Prime Minister Iryna Vereshchuk on Sunday urged civilians in the Russian-occupied southern Kherson region to evacuate the area urgently as Ukraine’s armed forces prepare a counterattack there.
+Ukrainian Deputy Prime Minister Iryna Vereshchuk on Sunday urged civilians in the Russian-occupied southern Kherson region to evacuate the area urgently, as Ukraine’s armed forces prepare a counterattack there.

 Ukraine lost control of most of the Kherson region on the Black Sea, including its namesake capital, in the first weeks after the Russian invasion on February 24.